Device Management Federation API

 In general, the AMQP based message transfer as used in DMF does not guarantee end-to-end delivery.
 However, we encourage DMF users to:

-Leverage the THING_CREATED poll mechanism as Bosch IoT Rollouts will automatically re-transfer open DOWNLOAD_AND_INSTALL or CANCEL_DOWNLOAD messages to the client after every poll (see above).
+Leverage the THING_CREATED poll mechanism as Bosch IoT Rollouts will automatically re-transfer open DOWNLOAD_AND_INSTALL, CANCEL_DOWNLOAD, or CONFIRM messages to the client after every poll (see above).

 Leverage AMQP’s best practices to ensure a reliable transport of messages send to Bosch IoT Rollouts.